Conference Dates: March 22-24, 2018

 - K12 Educators

-In STEM Education about specific teaching and student learning (in classroom, online, or blended contexts) in a higher education context and the research questions, methodologies, evidence, analyses, results, implications, and applications.
+R: Research in STEM Education: specific teaching and student learning (in classroom, online, or blended contexts) in an education context and the research questions, methodologies, evidence, analyses, results, implications, and applications.
 It must be indicated in the proposal (and finalized abstract) if the presentation is about a research project in progress, or if is about a completed research project.

-Analysis or synthesis of the nature, role and meaning of the scholarship of teaching and learning; its integration or recognition in an academic cultures; how to initiate and develop projects; ways to promote, foster and support those engaging in such scholarship; how interdisciplinary STEM can directly improve student learning outcomes; the problems and benefits of international collaboration, and many other possibilities.
+T: Teaching: the nature, role and meaning of the of STEM teaching and learning at all education levels; STEM integration into the classroom and/or recognition in academic cultures; how to initiate and develop projects in classrooms from elementary to college; ways to promote, foster and support those engaging in such activities; how interdisciplinary STEM can directly improve student learning outcomes; the problems and benefits of international collaboration, and many other possibilities.

-- Teaching and Learning in the STEM Field
+- T1: Teaching and Learning in the STEM Field: formal and informal educational experiences, etc.

 After the 2017 Interdisciplinary STEM Teaching & Learning Conference, follow the instructions below to submit your presentation materials: